raghav-gtl/TWDS_PRO/README.md

 - Team 2 send F3 to occupy guard tower at top
 - Team 3 send F3 to occupy guard tower at bottom
 - Everyone need to garrison with F1 F2
-- Everyone need to gather with F4
-- Everyone need to attack other players and buildings of other clan with F3
-- Mostly other clan will forget to garrison command center, workshop and hospital. get workshop and gas station first. so their mobility will be limited.
-- Than get both command centers and garrison them
-- If you are attacking buildings which are garrisoned by other clan then only rally them (strong people will start, weaker join)

 ![BattleField](Battlefield.jpg)